-When considering the management of concussion the welfare of the player, both in the short and long term, MUST always remain paramount.
+When considering the management of concussion, the welfare of the player - both in the short and long term - MUST always remain paramount.

-Since 2001 there have been four international conferences addressing the key issues in the understanding and management of concussion.
-After each meeting a summary has been published to improve the safety and health of athletes who suffer concussive injuries during participation in sport".
-The most recently published conference was held in Zurich in November 2012.
-The summary from the Zurich meeting provides guidelines for current best practice management of concussion(1).
-These will most likely require some degree of updating following the release in 2017 of the 5th International Consensus on Concussion from Berlin.

-The NRL's current guidelines for the management of concussion are based on the Zurich conference as well as research conducted on concussion in AFL and NRL over a number of years.
+Since 2001, there have been five international conferences addressing the key issues in the understanding and management of concussion.
+After each meeting, a summary has been published to improve the safety and health of athletes who suffer concussive injuries during participation in sport".
+The most published conference held recently was in Berlin October 2016.
+The summary from the Berlin meeting provides guidelines for current best practice management of concussion(1).
+The NRL's current guidelines for the management of concussion are based on the Berlin conference, as well as research conducted on concussion in NRL, World Rugby and AFL over a number of years.